cse110-fa22-group18/cse110-fa22-group18/admin/meetings/2022-11-15-TA-Meeting.md

   - ServiceWorkers should not be necessary
   - Our current wireframe is good as it is
 - Following the SE process
-  - Review and retrospective done well
+  - First sprint review and retrospective done well
+  - Sprint review every week could be first half of TA meeting (retrospective will be a separate meeting)
   - ADRs are in-depth
   - Shubham particularly approves of the exploratory coding strategy
   - Improve Github issues (HAVE ISSUES FOR EVERYTHING)